Harriet Patience Dame: Civil War

 She was twice captured in battle, and released by her captors.
 At the Second Battle of Bull Run, Dame was taken as a prisoner but released because she cared for Union and Confederate soldiers indiscriminately.
 In once instance, Stonewall Jackson authorized her return to Union lines.

 Post-war life

 After the war, Dame was appointed by William E. Chandler to a Treasury Department clerkship in Washington, D.C., which she held for twenty-eight years until 1895.
 She did not return to her home state until 1900.
 Congress voted her a military pension in 1884, though Dame always donated the money to those in need.

 Dame served as the third president of the National Association of Army Nurses of the Civil War, upon the death of Dorothea Dix and resignation of Dr. Susan Ann Edson.

-Dame never married.
-She died in Concord and was buried at Blossom Hill Cemetery.